AdvaithKiran-3103/CS773pa2/README.md

 ## **2A:Static set partitioning**
 ### **Approach**
-There are 4096 LLC sets in the dualcore out-of-order processor used in Champsim.
+There are 4096 LLC sets in the dualcore out-of-order processor used in Champsim.Here we modified get_set function and gave cpu as parameter.based on cpu number it will calculate offset and seperates set for 2 cpus

 ### **Observations**
 #### **1) Normalized IPC**